WinnFreeza27/frontendmentor-landingpage/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Style Guide
+For detailed information on the design specifications, refer to the [Style Guide](style-guide.md).

 ## License